-New natural gas facility converts cow poop to power.
-Is the equivalent of taking 25,000 cars off the road every year.
+Facility is the equivalent of taking 25,000 cars off the road each year

 The industry contributes four percent of the state’s total emissions, and methane gas from cow manure makes up half that amount.

 But a new facility run by Calgren Dairy Fuels and Southern California Gas Co. is flipping that script by capturing the methane and converting it to renewable gas.
 The hope is the natural gas plant will be the equivalent of taking 25,000 cars off the road.

 At an event last Monday announcing the completion of the facility, Jeff Walker, vice president of customer solutions for SoCalGas, called it a big step toward the company’s goal of offering the cleanest natural gas in North America.

 “Renewable natural gas is a ready, reliable and realistic way to reduce [greenhouse gas] emissions and pollution from heavy duty transportation and buildings and will help ensure that families and businesses have an affordable option for heating and cooking as California transitions to a clean energy future,” Walker said.

 Located in Pixley, the plant is the first of its kind in California and by later this year is expected to become the largest biogas operation in the United States A similar facility exists in Indiana.

 Currently, 14 dairies are partnered with Calgren, and the company plans to bring eight more on board by the end of the year.

 In 2016, California passed legislation mandating that dairy farms cut their methane emissions 40 percent by 2030.
 California dairies emit 55 percent of the state’s total methane emissions.